Kemerd/jpn_to_ipa_dart/README.md

 **Solution**: Ensure all files are UTF-8 encoded:
 - Dart source files: Save as UTF-8
-- Dictionary JSON: Must be UTF-8 encoded
+- Binary trie: Pre-encoded as UTF-8 (no issues!)
 - Input text: Should be UTF-8 strings (Dart default)

 ### Build Errors